ARTICLES

 3. Gardenia (Gardenia Jasminoides)

-The gardenia is known for its strong aroma and clusters of small white blooms against dark, glossy green leaves, making it a perfect flower that blooms at night.
-She's beautiful, and classic, and evokes a scent reminiscing of summer.
+The Gardenia is known for its strong aroma and clusters of small white flowers against dark, glossy green leaves, making it a perfect flower that blooms at night.
+She's beautiful, classic, and evokes a scent reminiscent of summer.
 While gardenias bloom during the day, they prefer warm evenings, and they actually emit more fragrance at night in order to attract moths, a common pollinator.

 4. Night-Blooming Jasmine (Cestrum Nocturnum)